Dangerous Driving Habits During Winter Weather

 While we can’t control the weather, we can control how we prepare for it and how we navigate through it.
 Winter weather is only a contributing factor when crashes occur.
 Most often, it’s the actions of drivers that result in collisions.

 Here are three of the most dangerous winter habits of many drivers:

 Planning ahead is everything when it comes to navigating winter weather conditions.
 Unfortunately, many drivers go out in poor conditions, which can contribute to the likelihood of a crash.

 Worn out or poorly maintained tires, for example, are a contributing factor in winter weather crashes.
 If tire pressure is too low, it can be difficult to maintain vehicle control when driving on slick surfaces.
 According to Business Insider, properly inflated tires typically lose 1 psi of pressure per month and 1 psi for every 10-degree drop in temperature.
-When tire pressure gets too low, most drivers will be alerted by an orange pressure light in their dashboard display.
-That's why it's critical for drivers to always check their tire pressure before the winter begins.
+When tire pressure gets too low, most drivers will be alerted by an orange pressure light on their dashboard display.
+That’s why it’s critical for drivers to always check their tire pressure before the winter begins.

 Poor tire tread can make it difficult for drivers to accelerate, slow down, and maintain control while navigating curves.
 With adequate tread, the tires have enough grip on the road surface to prevent spinouts and loss of vehicle control when traveling at a safe speed.
 Tire safety can be tested by inserting a penny between the tread.
 If President Lincoln’s head is completely visible, then it is time to get new tires.

 Other considerations for preparing for winter weather include:

 - Ensuring that wiper blades are in proper working order for adequate visibility

 - Ensuring that headlights are clean and in good condition for nighttime visibility